Astronomy Essentials

 What is an elongation?

 Astronomers use the word elongation to describe the angular distance – the distance on the sky’s dome – between the sun and one of the inner planets in our solar system, Mercury or Venus.
 Elongations are measured in degrees eastward or westward of the sun.
 Greatest elongations signal the best time to observe one of the inner planets.
-At greatest elongation, Venus or Mercury is typically farthest from the sun’s glare.
+At greatest elongation, Venus or Mercury are typically farthest from the sun’s glare.

 Maximum distance of Mercury from the sun at greatest elongation = 28 degrees.